Getting started with .NET MAUI Calendar (SfCalendar)

-This section explains how to add the Calendar control.
-This section covers only the basic features needed to get started with Syncfusion Calendar.
+This section explains how to add the .NET MAUI Calendar control.
+This section covers only the basic features needed to get started with Syncfusion® Calendar.
+Follow the steps below to add .NET MAUI calendar control to your project.

 To get start quickly with our .NET MAUI Calendar, you can check the below video.